CloudSecurityAlliance-DataSets/dataset-vendor-products/CNAPP/README.md

    - **Integration with CNAPP**: CNAPPs interface with EDR tools to ensure comprehensive threat detection across both endpoints and cloud-native applications.
    - **Key Use Cases**: Incident response, forensics, and endpoint threat detection.

+### IAM (Identity and Access Management)
+   - **Purpose:** Manages identities and their access to resources within an organization or cloud environment.
+   - **Key Use Cases:** Authentication, authorization, enforcing least privilege, multi-factor authentication (MFA).
+   - **Relation to CNAPP:** CNAPP often integrates with IAM to ensure access controls are enforced across cloud-native applications.

+### MDR (Managed Detection and Response)
+   - **Purpose:** Outsourced service that provides threat detection and response for organizations, often leveraging advanced analytics and expert support.
+   - **Key Use Cases:** Continuous monitoring, incident response, managed security operations.
+   - **Relation to CNAPP:** CNAPP can feed threat data to MDR providers to extend protection and incident response to cloud-native applications.

+### PIM/PAM (Privileged Identity Management / Privileged Access Management)
+   - **Purpose:** Focuses on managing and controlling privileged access to critical resources.
+   - **Key Use Cases:** Protecting against insider threats, enforcing least privilege access, managing elevated access to sensitive systems.
+   - **Relation to CNAPP:** CNAPP may integrate PIM/PAM tools to manage privileged identities and access within cloud-native environments.

+### SASE (Secure Access Service Edge)
+   - **Purpose:** Converges network security services like SD-WAN and VPN with cloud-delivered security services like CASB, SWG, and ZTNA.
+   - **Key Use Cases:** Secure remote access, zero trust network access, unified security for distributed environments.
+   - **Relation to CNAPP:** SASE may complement CNAPP by securing connectivity to cloud-native applications in remote or distributed environments.

 ### **SIEM (Security Information and Event Management)**
    - **Purpose**: Aggregates and analyzes security events across an organization for threat detection, compliance reporting, and log management.
    - **Limitations**: Primarily focused on event logging and incident response, with less emphasis on cloud-native or application-specific security.
    - **Integration with CNAPP**: CNAPP can feed cloud-native data into SIEM platforms to provide richer context for cloud-specific threats.
    - **Key Use Cases**: Centralized threat monitoring, incident response, and compliance reporting.

+### SOAR (Security Orchestration, Automation, and Response)
+   - **Purpose:** SOAR platforms streamline and automate security operations by integrating multiple tools and workflows, enabling faster incident response and reducing manual effort.
+   - **Key Use Cases:** Automating repetitive tasks (e.g., alert triage), incident response, playbook execution, and security operations center (SOC) efficiency improvements.
+   - **Limitations:** May require significant setup and integration to work across diverse security tools; effectiveness depends on the quality of pre-built playbooks and automation rules.
+   - **Integration with CNAPP:** CNAPP can leverage SOAR's automation and orchestration capabilities to streamline incident response and ensure faster reaction times to cloud-native threats.

+### UEBA (User and Entity Behavior Analytics)
+   - **Purpose:** Uses machine learning and data analytics to detect abnormal behavior of users and entities (devices, applications).
+   - **Key Use Cases:** Insider threat detection, anomalous activity monitoring, identifying compromised accounts.
+   - **Relation to CNAPP:** CNAPP can use UEBA to identify threats in cloud-native environments by analyzing user and application behavior.

 ### **WAF (Web Application Firewall)**
    - **Purpose**: Protects web applications by filtering and monitoring HTTP/HTTPS traffic, blocking threats like SQL injections and cross-site scripting (XSS).